giomasce/hyperbolic/README.md

 There is so far no way to make parabolic transformations, although you can just replace them with elliptic transformations whose fixed point is very close to the border.

+## Other commands

+ * Pressing key `M` you can switch between the Poincaré and Klein model for the hyperbolic plane.

 So far it isn't possibile to do anything else...